All Resources

 Find out how Sentra can help your business achieve data and privacy compliance requirements.

-If you want to learn more, schedule a call with our data security experts.
+If you want to learn more, request a demo with our data security experts.

 Meni is an experienced product manager and the former founder of Pixibots (A mobile applications studio).
 In the past 15 years, he gained expertise in various industries such as: e-commerce, cloud management, dev-tools, mobile games, and more.
 He is passionate about delivering high quality technical products, that are intuitive and easy to use.